 But just consider for a moment the fact that we are relying on food corporations to dictate what we put into our bodies…and a lot of times it’s not even food or something human beings should be consuming.
-From hydrogenated oils to chemical-laden flours, biscuits from a can are really not a great idea.
+From hydrogenated oils to chemical-laden flours, biscuits from a can are not a great idea.

 I fully realize too that even a proper southern biscuit isn’t a health food.
 But today, we are reinventing the holy biscuit into something that can be transformed with the power of a sourdough starter and nutritionally dense and flavorful spelt flour.

-So let’s do this, shall we?!
+So let’s make sourdough biscuits, shall we?!